Welcome to custEM!¶

 If required, please contact firstname.lastname@example.org for access.

-Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi TetGen and COMET if submodules based on these developments are used for your purposes.
+Next to us, don’t forget to give credits to the authors of FEniCS, pyGIMLi, TetGen, COMET and empymod if submodules based on their developments are used.